Soroushzsh/password-manager/README.md

 This is a simple password manager developed using Python

 ## TODO
-* print '*' when getting secret in command line -> getpass module
 * test coverage 100%
 * sync with spm
 * update username or password